-- 5. A Tobacco Product Sales Permit is non-transferable.
-A new owner of an establishment that sells tobacco products, as defined herein, must apply for a new permit.
-No new permit will be issued unless and until all outstanding penalties incurred by the previous permit holder are satisfied in full. - 6.
-Issuance of a Tobacco Product Sales Permit shall be conditioned on an applicant's consent to unannounced, periodic inspections of his/her retail establishment to ensure compliance with this regulation. - 7.
-A Tobacco Product Sales Permit will not be renewed if the permit holder has failed to pay all fines issued and the time period to appeal the fines has expired and/or the permit holder has not satisfied any outstanding permit suspensions. - 8.
-A Tobacco Product Sales Permit shall not be issued to any new applicant for a retail location within five hundred (500) feet of a public or private elementary or secondary school as measured by a straight line from the nearest point of the property line of the school to the nearest point of the property line of the site of the applicant's business premises.
-Applicants who purchase or acquire an existing business that holds a valid Tobacco Product Sales Permit at the time of the sale or acquisition of said business must apply within sixty (60) days of such sale or acquisition for the permit held by the current permit holder if the Applicant intends to sell tobacco products, as defined herein.
+- a.
+At any given time, there shall be no more than 25 Tobacco Product Sales Permits issued in Hanover.
+No permit will be denied based on the requirements of this subsection except any permit holder who has failed to renew his or her permit within thirty (30) days of expirations will be treated as a first-time permit applicant. - b.
+A Tobacco Product Sales Permit shall not be issued to any new applicant for a retail location within five hundred (500) feet of a public or private elementary or secondary school as measured by a straight line from the nearest point of the property line of the school to the nearest point of t - c.
+Applicants who purchase or acquire an existing business that holds a valid Tobacco Product Sales Permit at the time of the sale or acquisition of said business must apply within sixty (60) days of such sale or acquisition for the permit held by the Current Permit Holder if the Applicant intends to sell tobacco products, as defined herein.